duststorm/makehuman/trunk/makehuman/docs/source/writing_plugins.rst

 =================

 To have a consistent look, it is important that all tasks use the same layout practices.
 GroupBoxes on the left side have x=10.
 The first GroupBox starts at y=80.
-Con trols start 25 pixels lower, and after the last control there are 6 extra pixels (besides the 4 pixels spacing from the last control).
+Controls start 25 pixels lower, and after the last control there are 6 extra pixels (besides the 4 pixels spacing from the last control).
 So the total height of a GroupBox is 25+con tent+6.
 Sliders start at x=10 and are 128 pixels wide, so there is no border left or right.
 Buttons start at x=18 and are 112 wide, so there are 8 pixels of border on each side.
-Be tween controls there are 4 pixels.
+Between controls there are 4 pixels.
 Sliders are 32 pixels high and Buttons are 20 pixels high.
 This means that the space to the next control for a Slider is 36, and for a Button
 24. So the height of a GroupBox can be calculated as 25+36*sliders+24*buttons+6.
 Between GroupBoxes there are 10 pixels.

+When creating a GUI, many of these rules are followed automatically.
+Controls have default styles assigned which take care of the margin, padding and size of the control.
+When using GroupBoxes, a BoxLayout will automatically place the controls in rows or columns.
+Only on a higher level, namely placing the GroupBoxes themselves, some custom positioning has to be done, as well as when reacting to screen resizing.

 Labels only have the first letter capitalized, unless there is an acronym that needs to be in uppercase.